Hair by Mr. Bean of London: Act 2: The Fête and the Pet Show

 Bean attends a fête and parks his Mini in one of the sheep pens.
 He cheats at several indoor games, including "Hit the Headmaster."
 He later enters Teddy in a pet show and Teddy wins.
 Bean is awarded a large bone as a prize, but he discards it and opts for a jar of honey instead; a fight over the bone ensues between the children and dogs in the tent as Bean escapes, going back once to retrieve Teddy's cage.

 Act 3: The Railway Station

 Bean disembarks from a train at St Pancras railway station and realises that he has lost his ticket.
 He tries to sneak past a security guard while hiding inside a mail bag.
 When the guard leaves, Bean climbs onto a gate, but two men turn the gate around.
 Bean crawls off the gate and ends up falling onto the railway tracks.
 Two workers appear and place the mailbag (with Bean still inside) on board a train carrying cargo destined for Moscow.
-The credits begin roll as the train leaves, and footage of a ship sailing through a rough sea, a French steam train, and a group of soldiers marching in Red Square is shown, implying that Bean was transported all the way to Russia.
+The credits play over footage of a ship sailing through a rough sea, a French steam train, and a group of soldiers marching in Red Square, implying that Bean indeed ended up in Russia.